 Ever tried to pay for something in real life with Monopoly money?
 It’s unlikely you got away with it if you did, although some people have managed it in the past (more on that later).

 There are a lot of differences between Monopoly money and real money – and some similarities too.
-I thought it’d be fun to compare them side-by-side with this fun article.
+I thought it’d be fun to compare them side-by-side with this article.

 Is more Monopoly money printed than real money?

 Officially, more real money is printed than Monopoly money each year, despite some websites claiming the other way round.
-The Federal Reserve states that over $310 billion will be printed in 2022, while Monopoly’s manufacturers are expected to print around $30 billion in Monopoly money over the same period.
+The Federal Reserve states that over $310 billion will be printed in 2022, while Monopoly’s manufacturers were expected to print around $30 billion in Monopoly money over the same period.